What should you do if you see paint bubbles on your walls in Sydney?

 If you live in a house with timber floorboards and beams these could be starting to rot or mould could be building up in the home which is not ideal if you have children.

-Paint in bathroom is bubbling
+Repair paint in bathroom that is bubbling in Sydney

 In a bathroom sometimes the paint will begin to bubble if the wrong type of paint has been used.
 Sometimes we see DIY renovators paint their bathrooms but they don’t use a moisture resistant paint.
 So very quickly this paint will start to bubble as it can’t repel the water that is caused from steam or heat from a shower or bath.